Professional baseball: Historic leagues

-During the late 19th and early 20th centuries, African-American players were barred from playing the major leagues, though several did manage to play by claiming to be Cubans or Indians.
+During the late 19th and early 20th centuries, players of black African descent were barred from playing the major leagues, though several did manage to play by claiming to be Cubans or Native Americans.
 As a result, a number of parallel Negro leagues were formed.
 However, after Jackie Robinson began playing with the major-league Brooklyn Dodgers in 1947, the Negro leagues gradually faded.
-The process of integration did not go entirely smoothly; there were some ugly incidents, including pitchers who would try to throw directly at an African-American player's head.
+The process of integration did not go entirely smoothly; there were some ugly incidents, including pitchers who would try to throw directly at a black player's head.
 Now, however, baseball is fully integrated, and there is little to no racial tension between teammates.

 Between 1943 and 1954, the All-American Girls Professional Baseball League fielded teams in several Midwestern towns.